-- Always STOP the engine before transporting or working on it (refuelling, adjusting etc). - When transporting the machine in a vehicle, ensure the engine is OFF, the tillers and digging attachments are disconnected, and the machine is secured in an upright position to prevent tip-over, machine damage or fuel spills.
+- Always STOP the engine before transporting or working on it (refuelling, adjusting etc). - When transporting the machine in a vehicle, ensure the engine is OFF, and the machine is secured in an upright position to prevent tip-over, machine damage or fuel spills.